 California DMV has published its DUI Administrative Per Se (license) Hearing Manual but all they put it in here is the relevant California Code of Regulation and very limited language of the Manriquez case.
-After the below Manual language, San Diego DUI Attorney attacks Breath Test – failure to continuously observe for 15 minutes San Diego County DUI Law Center adds other important language from Manriquez and attorney Rick Mueller’s analysis.
+After the below Manual language, San Diego DUI Attorney attacks Breath Test – failure to collect breath sample only after 15 continuous minutes San Diego County DUI Law Center adds other important language from Manriquez and attorney Rick Mueller’s analysis.

 “12.108 Breath Test 15 Minute Observation of Driver